jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

   ([@!I-D.ietf-sidrops-aspa-profile, section 3])
 * providerAutnum -- an unsigned 32-bit integer representing the autonomous system number of the AS that is authorized as a provider ([@!I-D.ietf-sidrops-aspa-profile, section 3])
-* notValidBefore -- a string that contains the time and date representing the not-valid-before date of the end-entity certificate for the ASPA ([@!RFC6487, section 4])
+* notValidBefore -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-before date of the end-entity certificate for the ASPA ([@!RFC6487, section 4])
-* notValidAfter -- a string that contains the time and date representing the not-valid-after date of the end-entity certificate for the ASPA ([@!RFC6487, section 4])
+* notValidAfter -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-after date of the end-entity certificate for the ASPA ([@!RFC6487, section 4])
 * autoRenewed -- a boolean indicating if the registered ASPA is auto-renewed or not
 * events -- see [@!RFC9083, section 4.5]
 * links -- links ([@!RFC9083, section 4.2]) for "self", and "related" to autonomous system number and IRR objects